FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 > It is thought that the Rainman in the Echigobana deck is supposed to be Sadakuro Ono [斧定九郎].
 {.is-info}

-# Hachi-Hachi for Two Players
+# Taiyaku for Two Players
-While Hachi-Hachi works best with a minimum of three players, it can be adapted for two players with a few adjustments.
+While Hachi-Hachi works best if three players are playing at once, it can be adapted for two players with a few adjustments.
 It may occasionally occur during a game with 4+ players if, during the drop-out phase, all but two players drop out.

 The deal is the same as for three players- 7 cards in each player's hand, 6 on the field, and the remainder of the deck as a draw pile.